RESEARCH

 (1) Gesture-speech multimodal development in children's narrative discourse

-How do children develop their multimodal linguistic strategies?
+How do children develop their multimodal (gesture and speech) linguistic strategies?
 This research explores the gesture–speech temporal alignment patterns in children’s narrative speech and examines the relationship between information structure (IS) and gesture referentiality in children’s narrative speech from a longitudinal perspective and by assessing the potential differences between different gestures.
-Part of this research has been conducted using the "Audiovisual corpus of Catalan children's narrative discourse development" (CatND), which consists of narrative productions carried out by 83 children at two time points in development (when children were 5-6 years old, and then two years later).
+This research has been conducted using the "Audiovisual corpus of Catalan children's narrative discourse development" (CatND), which consists of narrative productions carried out by 83 children at two time points in development (when children were 5-6 years old, and then two years later).

 Accessible at OSF.